MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 The following **.json code** causes Outlook to warn the user when they are sending an internal email has no label, with an attachment that has a specific label.

-In this example, **bcbef25a-c4db-446b-9496-1b558d9edd0e** is the ID of the attachment's labell, and the rule applies to .docx, .xlsx, and .pptx files.
+In this example, **bcbef25a-c4db-446b-9496-1b558d9edd0e** is the ID of the attachment's label, and the rule applies to .docx, .xlsx, and .pptx files.

 By default, emails that have labeled attachments do not automatically receive the same label.